Harry-Chen/thu-learn-lib/README.md

 The library uses `cross-fetch` and `real-isomorphic-fetch`, which provides cookie and redirection support in both browsers and JS engines (like node).

 I don't like polyfill.
-In case of any problems, just upgrade your browser / Node.
+In case of any syntax problems, just upgrade your browser / Node.

+Version 2.0.0 breaks `login` and `logout` API compatibility, which do not return a promise any more.

 ## Installation